pkriete/dobby/README.md

       c.file = "~/.gitconfig"
     end

-This makes Dobby aware of our git config file.
+This makes Dobby aware of your git config file.
 In your terminal you should now be able to open your `~/.gitconfig` file with:

     dobby edit git